SagevdBrand/asreview/docs/source/datasets.rst

 |\**		  |    		  |                |              |              |
 +-----------------+---------------+----------------+--------------+--------------+

-- Supported: The data can be exported from the search engine and imported in ASReview using this extension.
+- Supported: The data can be exported from the software and imported in ASReview using this extension.
 - Not supported: The exported data can not be imported in ASReview using this extension.
-- (empty): The data cannot be exported from the search engine using this extension.
+- (empty): The data cannot be exported from the software using this extension.

 \* When using Covidence it is possible to export articles in .ris formats for different citation managers, such as Endnote, Mendeley, Refworks and Zotero.
 All of these are compatible with ASReview.